 The Occupational Safety and Health (Amendment) Act 2022 ("OSH Amendment Act") has been passed as law, has received the Royal Assent on March 4, 2022 and has been gazetted on March 16, 2022.
-However, the date on which the OSH Amendment Act comes into operation has yet to be appointed and gazetted.
-The OSH Amendment Act, when it comes into operation, will provide amongst others -
+The OSH Amendment Act, which will come into operation on June 1, 2024, provides amongst others -

-- (a) a right to an employee to remove himself from the danger or the work if he has reasonable justification to believe there exists an imminent danger at his place of work, and the employer has failed to take any action to remove the danger; - (b) the obligation of an employer to conduct a risk assessment in respect of the safety and health risk posed to any person who may be affected by his undertaking at the place of work and the implementation of risk control to eliminate or reduce said safety and health risk; and - (c) provisions relating to notification of occupation of place of work.
+(a) a right to an employee to remove himself from the danger or the work if he has reasonable justification to believe there exists an imminent danger at his place of work, and the employer has failed to take any action to remove the danger;

+(b) the obligation of an employer to conduct a risk assessment in respect of the safety and health risk posed to any person who may be affected by his undertaking at the place of work and the implementation of risk control to eliminate or reduce said safety and health risk; and

+(c) provisions relating to notification of occupation of place of work.